 (4) Nominating a local partner in India who coordinates, supervises and evaluates the local implementation and success of the project.
 The nominated partner should also facilitate the cooperation with local project partners.

 (5) Developping a sustainable and attractive business plan and supervising the financial viability of the project .

-(6) To implement the project, a partner prepares the finance in order to apply for subsidy and carries out the technical realization, namely engineering procurement, construction and maintenance.
+(6) To implement the project, a partner prepares the budget in order to apply for funding and carries out the technical realization, namely engineering procurement, construction and maintenance.

-(7) For the future development and sustenance of the project, up-scaling possibilities have to be evaluated and implemented.
+(7) For the future development and sustainability of the project, up-scaling possibilities have to be evaluated and implemented.

-(8) Last but not least media and public relations are an essential factor for the self-sustaining aspect of the project.
-In this context also articles in regard to the outcome of the project are published.
+(8) Media and public relations are an essential factor for the self-sustaining aspect of the project.
+I

 Installation and monitoring